noahehall/theBookOfNoah/_datastructures.md

             - outer: moves through rows
             - inner: moves through columns
           2. row-wise processing: think of the array holding grades for students, each element is a student array containin gN grades per student
+            - TODO: page 29
             - outer: moves through columns
             - inner: moves through rows
+    - Jagged Array: a multi dimensional array with the sub-arrays may have a different number of elements
+## Lists
+  - an ordered sequence of data
+    +  only useful when you dont have to perform searches or keep them sorted (there are other datastructures better suited)
+  - List ADT
+    1. listSize (property) Number of elements in list
+    2. pos (property) Current position in list
+    3. length (property) Returns the number of elements in list
+    4. clear (function) Clears all elements from list
+    5. toString (function) Returns string representation of list
+    6. getElement(function) Returns element at current position
+    7. insert (function) Inserts new element after existing element
+    8. append (function) Adds new element to end of list
+    9. remove (function) Removes element from list
+    10. front (function) Sets current position to first element of list
+    11. end (function) Sets current position to last element of list
+    12. prev (function) Moves current position back one element
+    13. next (function) Moves current position forward one element
+    14. currPos (function) Returns the current position in list
+    15. moveTo (function) Moves the current position to specified position